MathsJam/mathsjam-site/cities/canterbury.md

 location:
     group: england
     pub_name: "The Old Buttermarket"
     description: ", on Burgate.
-In September 2017, we'll be running a special one-off Pub Quiz Jam, with mathsy prizes"
+We are taking August off due to holidays and illness.
+We'll be back in September 2017, we'll be running a special one-off Pub Quiz Jam, with mathsy prizes"
     url: https://www.nicholsonspubs.co.uk/restaurants/southeast/theoldbuttermarketcanterbury
     lon: 1.0812821
     lat: 51.2789884
-hiatus: False
+hiatus: True
 start_time: 7.30pm in the evening
 changed_dates:
     - 2017-09-26